doombubbles/bg3-mods/README.md

 **Blooded Greataxe, Helmt of Grit, Cap of Wrath** - Trigger based on being less than full health, not less than 50%

+**Doom Hammer** - Deals an extra 1d4 Lightning damage but cannot be dipped

+**Selune's Spear of Night** - Deals an extra 1d4 Radiant damage, and Moonmote can be used each Short Rest

 **Markoheshkir**

 - Added "Force to be Reckoned With" attunement to Force damage